creviceapp/creviceapp/readme.markdown

 ##### SendMessage(uint Msg, uint wParam, uint lParam)

 A shortcut to win32 API `SendMessage(WindowHandle, Msg, wParam, lParam)`.
-This returns a `long` value returned by win32 API as is.
+This function returns a `long` value returned by win32 API as is.

 ##### PostMessage(uint Msg, uint wParam, uint lParam)

 A shortcut to win32 API `PostMessage(WindowHandle, Msg, wParam, lParam)`.
-This returns a `bool` value returned by win32 API as is.
+This function returns a `bool` value returned by win32 API as is.

 ##### BringWindowToTop()

 A shortcut to win32 API `BringWindowToTop(WindowHandle)`.
-This returns a `bool` value returned by win32 API as is.
+This function returns a `bool` value returned by win32 API as is.

 ##### FindWindowEx(IntPtr hwndChildAfter, string lpszClass, string lpszWindow)

 A shortcut to win32 API `FindWindowEx(WindowHandle, hwndChildAfter, lpszClass, lpszWindow)`.
-This returns an instance of `WindowInfo`.
+This function returns an instance of `WindowInfo`.

 ##### FindWindowEx(string lpszClass, string lpszWindow)

 A shortcut to win32 API `FindWindowEx(WindowHandle, IntPtr.Zero, lpszClass, lpszWindow)`.
-This returns an instance of `WindowInfo`.
+This function returns an instance of `WindowInfo`.

 ##### GetChildWindows()

 A shortcut to win32 API `EnumChildWindows(WindowHandle, EnumWindowProc, IntPtr.Zero)`.
-This returns an instance of `IEmumerable<WindowInfo>`.
+This function returns an instance of `IEmumerable<WindowInfo>`.

 ##### GetPointedDescendantWindows(Point point, Window.WindowFromPointFlags flags)

 A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, flags)`.
-This method recursively calls `ChildWindowFromPointEx` until the last descendant window and returns an instance of `IEmumerable<WindowInfo>`.
+This function recursively calls `ChildWindowFromPointEx` until the last descendant window and returns an instance of `IEmumerable<WindowInfo>`.

 ##### GetPointedDescendantWindows(Point point)

 A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, Window.WindowFromPointFlags.CWP_ALL)`.
-This method recursively calls `ChildWindowFromPointEx` until the last descendant window and returns an instance of `IEmumerable<WindowInfo>`.
+This function recursively calls `ChildWindowFromPointEx` until the last descendant window and returns an instance of `IEmumerable<WindowInfo>`.

 ### SendInput